Maarten14C/coffee/cran-comments.md

 * rhub

 ## R CMD check results
-There were no ERRORs, NOTEs or WARNINGs.
+There were no ERRORs or WARNINGs.

+There was one NOTE about a possibly misspelled author name (Nicholls).
+This is the correct spelling.

 This is a resubmission, with the following corrections as kindly suggested by Julia Haider: